klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

 Running the above code gives you the following result.
-Looking at the execution result of the code above, if user1 signs, one signature is created, and if user2 signs, user2's signature is appended to the existing user1's signature.
-[SignatureData] is an object that stores signature information.
+Looking at the execution result of the code above, if user1 signs, one signature is created.
+If user2 signs, user2's signature is appended.
+[SignatureData] is an object that stores a signature.

 ```bash
 $ node ./test.js